dlu-ch/dlb/doc/faq.rst

   dependent files).

-.. _manual-speed-comparison:

 How fast is dlb?
 ----------------

 There is a lot of controversy in comparing the speed of build tools in general and SCons in particular.

-In my opinion, raw speed for a single build in an ideal and static environment is not the most important benchmark for productivity; the necessary total effort to develop and maintain a trustworthy and complete build description is far from negligible.
-Spending hours to find subtle flaws in the build process and doing complete rebuilds out of mistrust in the completeness of the dependency information costs more than a few seconds per --- otherwise perfect --- partial build. [#makepitfall1]_
+Raw speed for a single build in an ideal and static environment is hardly the most important benchmark for productivity;
+the necessary total effort to develop and maintain a trustworthy and complete build description is far from negligible.
+Spending hours to find subtle flaws in the build process and doing complete rebuilds out of mistrust in the completeness of the dependency information costs more than a few seconds per --- otherwise perfect --- partial build.
+[#makepitfall1]_

 Having said that, here are the results of a simple benchmark used both `against <http://gamesfromwithin.com/the-quest-for-the-perfect-build-system>`_ and